Last Updated By Sumit Kumar on 27 Oct, 2023

 A veterinarian is a medical professional who provides treatment to animals.
-Veterinarians fulfil the healthcare requirements of pets, zoo, livestock and laboratory animals.
+Veterinarians or veterinary doctor fulfil the healthcare requirements of pets, zoo, livestock and laboratory animals.
 There are various types of veterinary doctors such as those who work with small animals like dogs, cats, cattle, etc., those who work with large farm animals such as horse, cow, goat, etc., and those who work with wild animals such as wolf, lion, giraffe, etc. While veterinary doctors learn to treat all kinds of animals, some choose to take up the treatment of small animals while some become experts in looking after animals of farms and forests.
 Most of the veterinary practitioners work in private hospitals and clinics, laboratories or classrooms, but there are many who have to travel to farms and forests for the welfare of animals.

 In order to be eligible for pursuing a bachelor's degree in veterinary science, candidates must have completed their class 12 from a recognised board with Physics, Chemistry, and Biology as compulsory subjects.

 Those who wish to pursue a master's degree in veterinary science should've completed a bachelor’s degree with a good percentage of marks in the respective branch.

 Candidates are required to qualify entrance exams such as AP EAMCET, UP VETERINARY Entrance Exam, AAU VET, UPCATET, AIPVT, RPVT, OUAT, etc. admission to a degree in veterinary science.

 A solid grounding in Medical Science

 Lab research skills

 Must possess soft skills to deal with upset pet owners

 Understanding of the scientific literature

 Team player (Vet Surgeons work with support staff)